 Setting Up Automatic Payments with a Debit Card

 With a recurring payment, sometimes called autopay, the cardholder authorizes periodic charges to their debit card which are taken from the cardholder’s checking account.
 This recurring payment can be variable, such as monthly payments to utility companies for gas or electric.

 They can also be static, like a monthly Netflix or Spotify subscription.
 Recurring payments can be a simple way to ensure you pay your bills on time each month.
 They help you avoid late fees if you’re forgetful and free up time for those with a lot on their plate.

-More likely though, you may find services that you’re paying for but that you no longer use.
+You may find services that you’re paying for but that you no longer use.
 Autopay is becoming more and more common, especially with streaming video and audio services.
 Netflix, Amazon Prime, HBO Now, Hulu, Spotify, Pandora, and Deezer are just a few examples of streaming services that you may subscribe to.

 With all of these options, it’s possible that you’ve even forgotten you signed up for some and are paying for a service that you no longer use.

 If this is the case, it’s a good idea to call the vendor and ask them to cancel your subscription.
 If you haven’t been using the service for some time, they may even give you a refund for some of those charges.
 After all, it never hurts to ask.